artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 With respect to Swift on Android, potentially, logic code could be shared between platforms but realistically for our setup that's just not worth it.
 We're moving that kind of logic into the GraphQL instance and sharing across _all_ clients, not only native platforms.
 If you're sharing model code, you could generate that per-project instead from the server.
 Since GraphQL is strongly-typed, we're doing this for both [TypeScript + GraphQL][gql2ts] and [TypeScript + Relay][vscode-relay].

+We don't know where this will end, but we've prototyped porting one of our view controllers from React Native [to a website][relational-rnw].
+This such a completely different mind space from where we were a year ago.

 #### Owning the stack

 Pick an abstraction level of our application above UIKit and we can fork it.
 All our tools can be also be forked.
 We can fix our own issues.

-There are no concepts like, _"We'll use Steipete's fork of UIKit for UIPopover rotation fixes"_ or _"My version of Xcode will run tests when you press save."_
+In native, there are no concepts like, _"We'll use Steipete's fork of UIKit for UIPopover rotation fixes"_ or _"My version of Xcode will run tests when you press save."_.
+Well, hopefully the latter may be fixed in time, but the "you have no choice but to wait" aspect is part of the problem.
+You have your tools given to you, in a year you get some new ones and lose some old ones.

+On that subject, we've built [many][vscode-jest] [extensions][vscode-rns] [for][vscode-relay] [VS][vscode-common] [Code][vscode-danger] for our own use, and helped out on [major ones][flow-vscode].
+When the VS Code APIs weren't enough, I decided to [use my own fork][essence].

-In the mobile team, we have submitted code to: React Native, Relay, VS Code, Jest, [more?] - fixing problems where we see them, offering features if we need them.
-Some of these changes are
+In the last year, we have submitted code to major JavaScript dependencies of ours: React Native, Relay, VS Code, Jest, [more?] - fixing problems where we see them, offering features if we need them.
+Some of these changes are [small][vscode-toolbars], but some [are][relay-id] [big][jest-editor] [moves][react-shadow] .

 - Swift is working to make fixes at UIKit level even harder with [closed objects by default][closed].